Julia-Tempering/Pigeons.jl/docs/src/mpi.md

             n_threads = 2))
 ```

 To analyze the output, see the documentation page on [post-processing for MPI runs](@ref output-mpi-postprocessing).
-In a nutshell, one option is to load the state of the sampler
+Briefly, one option is to load the state of the sampler
 back to your interactive chain via:

 ```@example local